 As noted by my url address and blog title, my name is Rachele Genhofer, and this virtual environment serves as my portfolio.
-Originally from Albany, N.Y., I realized by the time I was five, when I first began to write, sing, and (poorly) choreograph original songs, that I wanted far more out of life than something average — I wanted a story; thus I began to write.
+Born and raised in Albany, N.Y., I realized by the time I was five, when I first began to write, sing, and (poorly) choreograph original songs, that I wanted far more out of life than something average — I wanted a story; thus I began to write.

 I was born a creative; I have always been dreaming up new ideas or writing things down in my notebook.
-Growing up, I suffered from “ugly duckling syndrome,” I was a hopeless (often rejected) romantic and not only did I believe in true love, I wanted it for myself.
-Heavily influenced by Disney, Barbie, and the 90s in general, I once thought that I had to be/think/act a certain way to be “attractive,” and to snag my “Prince Charming,” but I was wrong.
-Surrounded by the media who is actively shaping womankind to feel as if they had to fit a certain mode to be “desirable” to men, it became so blaring evident that the only thing that needed to change was our mindset.
+Growing up, I suffered from “ugly duckling syndrome,” I was a hopeless, and often rejected, romantic and not only did I believe in true love, I wanted it for myself.
+Heavily influenced by Disney, Barbie and the 90s in general, I once thought that I had to be/think/act a certain way to be “attractive” and ultimately snag my “Prince Charming”— but I was wrong.
+Surrounded by the media who is actively shaping womankind to feel as if they had to fit a certain mode to be “desirable” to men, it became so blaringly evident that the only thing that needed to change was our mindset.

 I’m not a sheep, I am a visionary.